At a glance

 Friday: Attend a morning workshop to learn how to identify birds living in coastal areas, and do field practice or a trip into the desert for an interpretive hike exploring the ecosystem.

 These activities could change depending on various factors, like the weather/season.
-Most activities are available during the summer months, but we also have some winter-specific activities.
-These include monitoring land birds, and visiting Bahía Magdalena where Gray whales come to give birth (seasonal December - March).
+Most activities are available during the summer months, but we also have some winter-specific activities such as monitoring land birds.

 In a typical week, you'll take part in water-based survey activities - two diving and three or four snorkelling.